 Statistics show that around 90% of people over the age of 65 develop cataracts.
 Cataracts are rarely dangerous, but they can cause vision loss over time and be unsightly.
 Fortunately, modern cataract surgery can replace the affected lens via a minor surgical procedure.

 One of the major benefits of cataract surgery is improved vision and many patients also report an increase in self-esteem and overall quality of life.
 Lots of people have clearer vision after surgery and no longer require the use of glasses.

 Arthritis is another common health issue that develops in elderly people.
 The condition can affect various parts of the body including the spine, knees, hips, and hands.
 Arthritis is a painful condition that can limit mobility and make daily activities like walking and driving extremely difficult.
 In most cases, the symptoms of arthritis advance and worsen as a person gets older.

 Treatment for arthritis can include pain medication, surgery, and lifestyle changes.
 Regular physiotherapy sessions can also improve the range of movement and reduce the pain associated with arthritis.
 Certain supplements may also help.
-For example, a glutathione IV in New Orleans may help improve the symptoms of arthritis.
+For example, a glutathione IV in New Orleans or IV therapy in Bel Air may help improve the symptoms of arthritis.

 4. Hearing Loss

 Hearing loss increases with age and over 70% of people aged 70 and over have some form of hearing loss.
 Hearing loss can range from minor to severe and it can affect either one or both of the ears.
 In some situations, hearing loss can be resolved with a quick medical procedure.
 For example, ear wax removal can instantly improve hearing if there is a build-up of wax in the ear canal.
 More serious hearing loss may require surgery or hearing aids.